openenergymonitor/guide/source/technical/mqtt.markdown

 #### {% linkable_title 2.
 Legacy CSV MQTT Topic Format %}

 Used by older version of emonPi and emonPiLCD service.
 All data from a single node is published in CSV format to a single topic.
-More compact but does not allow naming of keys and difficult to subscibe to a single key.
+More compact but does not allow naming of keys and difficult to subscribe to a single key.

 `emonhub/rx/[nodeID]/values format`